meonkeys/shb/Readme.md

 Here's my book so far.
 I should say *our* book because after quite a bit of writing I'm learning that this doesn't happen in isolation.
 It really does take a team.
 And hey, you're on the team!
 You are an expert and I value your help.
 I will benefit greatly from your open, honest feedback.

-The review deadline is Nov 24, 2023.
-I'd like to publish by December 20.
+The review deadline was Nov 24, 2023, but I'm running a bit late.
+If you still have comments, send them over!

 Please send me feedback in any form: email, text, PRs... whatever is most convenient.
 Every bit of your feedback helps, even a single sentence.
 I've got a thick skin so just let me have it as if you're reviewing a book from a complete stranger.

 I made a list of issues below to capture stuff I'm already aware of and working on.
 As for what kinds of feedback I'm seeing, please see [Feedback ideas](#feedback-ideas), below.

 I'd like to wait to release everything publicly once it is ready, so please help me keep it secret for now.

+If you want/need to be paid to do this, please let me know.
+We'll work something out.

+I'm looking for testimonials!
+Ping me if you're up for this.

 ## Directory structure